bkpifc/ISLogoDetector/README.md

 - Python 2.7 (including Numpy, ConfigParser, MatplotLib, PIL)

 ## Usage:
-0) Download and extract the [latest release](https://github.com/bkpifc/ISLogoDetector/releases)
+1) Download and extract the [latest release](https://github.com/bkpifc/ISLogoDetector/releases)

-1) Make sure your Tensorflow Research directory (tensorflow/models/research) is added to pythonpath:

-`export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim`

 2) Export the relevant images to a directory

 3) Configure the settings within config.txt:
-   - MODELPATH → Path to the ISLogoDetectorModel directory (see releases)
+   - MODELPATH → Path to the ISLogoDetectorModel directory (see [releases](https://github.com/bkpifc/ISLogoDetector/releases))
    - PATH_TO_OBJECT_DETECTION_DIR → Folder in which object_detection resides (usually tensorflow/models/research)
    - PATH_TO_TEST_IMAGES_DIR → Folder in which the images are stored
    - PATH_TO_RESULTS → Where the output csv shall be stored